RustMadeEasy/course-work/README.md

 "Rust is a general-purpose programming language emphasizing performance, type safety, and concurrency.
 It enforces memory safety, meaning that all references point to valid memory.
 It does so without a traditional garbage collector; instead, both memory safety errors and data races are prevented by the "borrow checker", which tracks the object lifetime of references at compile time."

-_NOTE: This is sample code is part of the RustMadeEasy.com courses and is not meant for use in production._
+_NOTE: This sample code is part of the RustMadeEasy.com courses and is not meant for use in production._